drts01/notes/stackedit/presentations/2018-py-pkging.md

 Content Delivery Network
 * Site Reliability Engineer for a
 "critical communications and enterprise safety" company
-* "SGV Software Craftsmanship" Co-Founder
+* "SGV Software Engineering/Craftsmanship" Co-Founder

 _notes:
 * Python for a few years